jrnl-org/jrnl/docs/recipes.md

 This will render your Markdown output in the whole screen.

-Fortunately `mdless` has an option that allows you to adjust the screen width by using the `-w` option as follows:
+Fortunately, `mdless` has an option that allows you to adjust the screen width by using the `-w` option as follows:

 ```sh
 jrnl --export md | mdless -w 70